Androz2091/k8s-infrastructure/README.md

 ### Namespace Home

-* Vaultwarden ✅
+* Vaultwarden
-* TimeTagger ✅
+* TimeTagger
 * Immich
 * Monica
 * Mealie
-* FileBrowser ✅
+* FileBrowser

-### Namespace Dumpus

-⚠️ requires extra network isolation for security reasons ⚠️
-how to do so...?

-* Dumpus API
-* some Dumpus workers (can we make it auto scale?)

-### Namespace Nextcloud
+### Namespace Managed

-This namespace is for all the services related to Nextcloud.
+This namespace is for all the services hosted for my customers (mainly Discord bots but also websites, APIs, etc.).

 ### Namespace Sushiflix